 Some people had seen the 1920s as a “free-for-all” in bus competition, which led to some routes being over-bussed and others operated with unsafe vehicles and unreliable companies.
 Regional commissioners were empowered to decide on applications to operate routes and excursions and would hold hearings to consider any objections.
 It was a substantial undertaking and, it has been suggested, was a “snitches' charter” as operational transgressions were recorded and reported.

-Courtesy of the Bus Archive, we have digitised the 1932 Notices & Proceedings for the Northern Traffic Area based in Newcastle-upon-Tyne, the first full year of regulation.
+We have digitised the 1932 Notices & Proceedings for the Northern Traffic Area based in Newcastle-upon-Tyne, the first full year of regulation.
 This was a weekly publication, often running to over 40 pages of applications, renewals, service modifications.

 The McDonald government only lasted two years.
 The pressures of the Depression caused its collapse and his expulsion from the party he had co-founded.

 The British Transport Commission era: 1948 – 1961

 The next time Britain had a socialist-led government was from 1945 to 1951.
 Clement Attlee’s Labour administration was given a mandate to nationalise the “commanding heights” of the British economy and set about it with gusto.
 Transport was brought into public ownership under the auspices of the British Transport Commission (BTC), covering railways and their hotels, docks and waterways, road freight and bus services.

 The Transport Act 1947 which created the BTC defined a federal structure of five executives, each with their own financial responsibilities.
 The Road Transport Executive was the first to be broken up, lasting only three years as the incoming Conservative administration of 1951 quickly denationalised road freight.